Serving you as community partners

 Sara holds a master’s degree in Public Policy & Non-Profit Management from The New School University and a bachelor’s degree from Fordham University.
 She is also a recent graduate of The Norwalk Leadership Institute, a professional development program administered by the Greater Norwalk Chamber of Commerce.
 Sara resides in Fairfield with her family.Close

-Rebecca Mandell joined the Community Foundation in 2018 as Manager of Development.
-In 2022 Rebecca was promoted to Donor Engagement Officer, Partnerships & Learning.
+Rebecca Mandell joined the Community Foundation in 2018 as Manager of Development before taking on the role of Donor Engagement Officer, Partnerships & Learning.
+In 2023 she was promoted to Director, Corporate & Foundation Relations.

 Prior to joining the Community Foundation, Rebecca worked for Bridgeport-based Wholesome Wave, the national nonprofit working to make locally grown fruits and vegetables more affordable for the people who need it most.
 In her four-year tenure, Rebecca managed the Development Department’s institutional funder relationships, led individual giving activities and supervised development-related event functions.